 - Select the correct device, if using multiple devices unplug all but 1 to prevent confusion.

-- Select the latest *.hexc config file and click the big blue button labelled "Start auto firmware update".
+- Click on the big blue "Start auto firmware update"

 The update should last a minute maybe more if you're on an older PC but the software will tell you when it is done in the dark grey window with the steps taken for the update process.

 This section is more clear since the instructions are included within the VPC Configuration Tool but the step is included in this guide to prevent confusion.